MUN-COMP3100/project-tolbasolaireteam/README.md

 ### Proposal
 - A cooking website that allows users to manage their weekly grocery shopping and provides them with recipes cooking.
-See **proposal.md** for more details.
+- See **proposal.md** for more details.
-This project has been approved by the instructor.
+- This project has been approved by the instructor.
-### Project Feature Table
-- See **features.md**

-### Description

-You should elaborate on any of the features that are not self-explanatory, and particularly on Deliver=YES features so it is clear how extensive an implementation you anticipate.
-This will allow some idea of the coding effort involved.
-Use the feature names as sub-section headings to describe each feature.
-If you already know of a tool, module, library or express capability that will help your implementation you can include that information.

-### Setup (run these commands in the root directory of the project)
+### Setup run these commands in the root directory of the project if any issues are encountered
 - npm init
 - npm install dotenv express cors mongodb mongoose cookie-parser validator